andrewt3000/MachineLearning/neuralNets.md

 L1 regularization uses sum of absolute value of weights.
 L1 works best with sparse outputs.
 L2 regularization uses sum of squared weights.
 L2 doesn't work well with yielding sparse outputs.

+### Dropout
-[Dropout](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf) - a form of regularization.
+**Dropout** is a form of regularization.
 "The key idea is to randomly drop units (along with their connections) from the neural network during training."
 Typical hyperparameter value is .5 (50%).
 As dropout value approaches zero, dropout has less effect, as it approaches 1 there are more connections are being zeroed out.
 The remaining active connections are scaled up to compensate for the zeroed out connections.
 Dropout is typically implemented in training but not present in inference.
 Dropout is typically applied to units in the hidden layers.

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/dropout.png" />
+<sub> <a href="https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf">Dropout: A Simple Way to Prevent Neural Networks from
+Overfitting</a> - Srivastava et al 2014 </sub>

 Early termination - Stop training when the training error is getting lower but the validation error is increasing.
 This indicates overfitting.